What are You Looking at? Modality Contribution in Multimodal Medical Deep Learning: Summary and Outlook

 \section{Summary and Outlook}

-Due to high dimensional multimodal data availability in several fields, especially in medicine, deep learning based multimodal fusion methods were developed.
-In order to better understand deep learning based models, interpretability methods are widely used.
-This ensures the trustworthiness of the models, which is a basic requirement in the medical field.
+The availability of high-dimensional multimodal data, especially in medicine, has led to deep learning-based fusion methods.
+Interpretability techniques are essential to ensure model trustworthiness, a key requirement in medical applications.

-Therefore, we created a powerful metric to analyze deep learning models regarding modality preference in multimodal datasets and to highlight important attributes within one modality.
-In contrast to existing methods \cite{gat2021perceptualscoredatamodalities,hu2022shapeunifiedapproachevaluate,coffeBean,MCI_SHAP}, our method is both fully model and performance agnostic.
+Therefore, we created a metric to analyze deep learning models regarding modality preference in multimodal datasets.
+In contrast to existing methods \cite{gat2021perceptualscoredatamodalities,MCI_SHAP,hu2022shapeunifiedapproachevaluate,coffeBean}, our method is both fully model and performance agnostic.

 We trained three different multimodal data\-sets, one image--text for classification and two image--tabular for classification and regression respectively, and evaluated the models on the testing datasets.
 Then we applied our new method on them.
 We could show that some architectures process multimodal data in a balanced way, while others tend to unimodal collapses.
 Furthermore, import attributes within one modality were quantitatively highlighted.